19 Jun 2026

-Interview with Lianne La Havas: “I am here because of Prince”
+Interview with Lianne La Havas: “I am here thanks to Prince”

-It took five long years and a series of important events before Lianne La Havas rises from her ashes.
+It took five long years and a series of important events before Lianne La Havas rose from the ashes.
 And it is worth it!
-On July 17th, the British singer and guitarist discloses a third studio album, which she composes from start to end.
-From production, to direction and song writing, Prince’s protégée fends for herself.
-Surrounded by a bunch of vinyl records of her own album, that she struggles signing one by one in her London apartment, Lianne La Havas opens up to Numéro: she talks about her relationship with Stevie Wonder and Prince, and the start of her career in the musical industry.
+In July 2020, the British singer and guitarist discloses a third studio album, which she composes from start to end.
+From production, to direction and songwriting, Prince’s protégée fends for herself.
+Surrounded by a bunch of vinyl records of her own album that she struggles signing one by one in her London apartment, Lianne La Havas opens up to Numéro.
+She talks about her relationship with Stevie Wonder and Prince, and her debut in the music industry.

 Numéro: You seem pretty busy at the moment, are you moving house?